Markdown

 Perron supports markdown with the `markdownify` helper.

-There are no markdown gems bundled by default, so you'll need to add one of these to your `Gemfile`:
+There are no markdown gems bundled by default, so add one of these to the `Gemfile`:

 - `commonmarker`